 Winterfell Acres Crossroads Community Farm Featherstone Fruits and Vegetables If it is mellow soil from fall root harvest without much residue we will just run a perfecta field cultivator through very fast to get a fine seed bed.
 If we have a cover crop or lots of residue we need to incorporate we will run rotovator through set pretty shallow 3-4 inches.
 If it is early season and the ground is very wet but we need to plant anyway it is usually easier to prep that soil with a rotovator rather then a perfecta.
-4 weeks before planting: mow down the cover The reason is that the perfecta needs to have crop with flail mower. some depth to really get the soil flowing and 4 weeks: Chisel plow field perpendicular to bed crumbling, where the rotovator can be set to orientation. really just skim the surface and make a plantable 3 weeks: Disc/Finish disc field depending on situation even if the soil below is too wet to level of vegetation and clumps that exist. work.
+4 weeks before planting: mow down the cover The reason is that the perfect needs to have crop with flail mower. some depth to really get the soil flowing and 4 weeks: Chisel plow field perpendicular to bed crumbling, where the rotovator can be set to orientation. really just skim the surface and make a plantable 3 weeks: Disc/Finish disc field depending on situation even if the soil below is too wet to level of vegetation and clumps that exist. work.
 This is not recommended to till soil when 3 weeks: Create raised beds using Rainflo 2600 it is wet, but given the time frame of when peas bed shaper.
 Rotovate tops of beds to create need to be planted this is something that we better soil texture and widen bed tops to 40" definitely have to do some years and we have 3-0 weeks: Stale bed with belly mounted usually gotten away with it.
 But our soils are Buddingh Basket weeder, ideally done 2-3 times 1 round of primary tillage in mid-April and then pretty forgiving compared to other parts of the with the final pass being done on the day of Bed Prep immediately transplant state. seeding.
-For the earliest peas it is nice to have some chisel plowed beds in the fall to allow them to dry out quickly in the spring and be nice and mellow for planting early without too much Other Notes on Field Prep field prep.
+For the earliest neas it is nice to have some chisel plowed beds in the fall to allow them to dry out quickly in the spring and be nice and mellow for planting early without too much Other Notes on Field Prep field prep.
+Other Notes on Field Prep chisel plowed beds in the fall to allow them to dry out quickly in the spring and be nice and mellow for planting early without too much field prep.